dr-bill-c/MYSTRAN/README.md

 - NASTRAN compatibility
 - Modal analysis
 - Linear Static Analysis
+- Linear Elastic Buckling Analysis (All but shell elements as of 13.3)
 - Support for True Classical Laminate Plate Theory
 - All of our documentation can be found in MYSTRAN forums